elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/advanced-arrow-functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An arrow function is a compact alternative to a traditional function expression but is limited and cannot be used in all situations.
-Arrow Functions do not have their own bindings to “this” or super and should not be used as methods.
-They also do not have access to the arguments or new.target keywords.
-It should also be noted that arrow functions are not agreeable with the call, apply, and bind methods that generally rely on establishing scope.
-They also cannot be used as constructors and cannot use yield, within its own body.
+  <div><strong>Interview Response:</strong> An arrow function is a compact alternative to a traditional function expression but is limited and cannot get used in all situations.
+Arrow Functions lack bindings to "this" or "super" and should not get utilized as methods.
+They also have no access to the arguments or the new.target keywords.
+You should note that arrow functions are not agreeable with the call, apply, and bind methods that generally rely on establishing scope.
+They cannot be used as constructors and cannot use yield within their bodies.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />